-In New Relic Infrastructure, an integration is a package that sends specific host, server, and system data to New Relic.
+The New Relic Infrastructure integrations are implementations that send specific host, server, and system data to your New Relic account.
 An integration allows you to supplement Infrastructure's default, out-of-the-box monitoring.
 Some integrations are created by New Relic (for example, the Amazon integrations and assorted on-host integrations) and some have been created by the open-source community (see list of open-source on-host integrations).
-You can also create your own integrations using the Infrastructure Integrations SDK.

-You can use the Integrations SDK to build a custom integration for reporting data from specific technologies like Kafka or RabbitMQ.
+You can also use the Infrastructure Integrations SDK to build a custom integration for reporting data from specific technologies, such as Kafka or RabbitMQ.
 For example, you might use a custom integration for your RabbitMQ instance to get the total number of published messages, or the number of messages sent per second.
 Using integration inventory data, you might track configuration changes to understand how installs or updates are related to performance issues.